 - Accounting for provisions including assessments of possible legal and tax contingencies, and restructuring.
 Whether a present obligation is probable or not requires judgment.
-The nature and type of risks for these provisions differ and judgment is applied regarding the nature and extent of obligations in deciding if an outflow of resources is probable or not; - Accounting for development costs judgment is required to assess the division of activities between research and development, technical and commercial feasibility, and the availability of future economic benefit; - · Judgments in determining the appropriateness of costs included in tooling work in progress inventory; - Judgments in determining the timing of revenue recognition for tooling sales; - · Judgments in determining whether sales contracts contain material rights; - The determination of the Company's cash generating units ("CGU") for impairment testing; and - Acquisitions at initial recognition, judgments are made for key assumptions in the purchase price allocation, fair value of the assets acquired and liabilities assumed, and inputs to the valuation of acquired property, plant and equipment.
-Valuations are highly dependent on the inputs used and assumptions made by management regarding the future performance of these assets and any changes in the discount rate applied.
+The nature and type of risks for these provisions differ and judgment is applied regarding the nature and extent of obligations in deciding if an outflow of resources is probable or not; - Accounting for development costs judgment is required to assess the division of activities between research and development, technical and commercial feasibility, and the availability of future economic benefit; - Judgments in determining the appropriateness of costs included in tooling work in progress inventory; - Judgments in determining the timing of revenue recognition for tooling sales; - Judgments in determining whether sales contracts contain material rights; and - The determination of the Company's cash generating units ("CGU") for impairment testing.